Shock at shooting in regional Queensland

-Police work near the scene of the fatal shooting in Wieambilla, Queensland Source: AAP / JASON OBRIEN
+Police work near the scene of the fatal shooting in Wieambilla, Queensland Source: AAP / JASON OBRIEN/AAPIMAGE

 By Allan Lee